CedricOL07/p2a/README.md

-# PCAP - TCP packets Analyser
+# p2a - Parse PCAP for Anomalies

 This project aims at building an easy-to-use tool that will parse a `pcap` file to return any ambiguity found in the TCP packets.